RETIT/continuous-performance-evaluation/README.md

 the demo.
 It comes with the following components:

 * Pre-configured Jenkins
-* A Jenkins slave running in separate Docker container (unless you use the branch 'slaveless')
+* A Jenkins slave running in separate Docker container
 * InspectIT Central Measurement Repository (CMR)
 * A sample application (Cargo Tracker), running on WildFly 10 with PostgreSQL in the background